Georges Mandel: German invasion

-In September 1939, after the outbreak of the German-Polish War, Mandel argued that the French Army should fight an offensive war.
+In September 1939, after the outbreak of World War II, Mandel argued that the French Army should fight an offensive war.
 Mandel was accused by some on the right of being a warmonger and of placing his Jewish ancestry above France's interests.
+On 18 May 1940 Premier Paul Reynaud appointed him briefly Minister of the Interior.

-Mandel opposed the Armistice with the rapidly advancing Germans.
-He was an Anglophile and had inherited Clemenceau's vicious tongue – he had particular contempt for Albert Lebrun, the President of the Republic, and for Deputy Prime Minister Camille Chautemps – but in the view of historian Julian Jackson he was a natural deputy, not a leader, and did not carry the political weight to oppose those - including France's two leading soldiers, Philippe Pétain and Maxime Weygand - who favoured an armistice.
+Mandel opposed the Armistice of 22 June 1940 with the rapidly advancing Germans.
+He was an Anglophile and had inherited Georges Clemenceau's vicious tongue – he had particular contempt for Albert Lebrun, the President of the Republic, and for Deputy Prime Minister Camille Chautemps – but in the view of historian Julian Jackson he was a natural deputy, not a leader, and did not carry the political weight to oppose those - including France's two leading soldiers, Philippe Pétain and Maxime Weygand - who favoured an armistice.
 The British general Edward Spears, Churchill's military liaison officer, compared him to a fish, but a likeable one.

-Winston S. Churchill, in his book "The Second World War: Their Finest Hour," describes Mandel as a gallant public servant under the heading "The Great Mandel."
-Recounting his 2 o'clock luncheon with the man during Churchill's last trip to France for four years "almost to the day" on June 13, 1940 his account was very favorable, and is as follows:
+Winston S. Churchill, in his book The Second World War: Their Finest Hour. describes Mandel as a gallant public servant under the heading "The Great Mandel."
+Recounting his 2 o'clock luncheon with the man during Churchill's last trip to France for four years "almost to the day" on 13 June 1940 his account was very favorable, and is as follows:

-"We then returned to the Prefecture, where Mandel, Minister of the Interior, awaited us.
-This faithful former secretary of Clemenceau, and a bearer forward of his life's message, seemed in the best spirits.
-He was energy and defiance personified.
-His luncheon, an attractive chicken, was uneaten on the tray before him.
-He was a ray of sunshine.
-He had a telephone in each hand, through which he was constantly giving orders and decisions.
-His ideas were simple: fight on to the end in France, in order to cover the largest possible movement into Africa.
-This was the last time I saw this valiant Frenchman.
-The restored French Republic rightly shot to death the hirelings who murdered him.
-His memory is honored by his countrymen and their allies."

 On 16 June 1940 in Bordeaux (the day Reynaud resigned and Pétain was asked to form a government), Mandel was arrested but released shortly afterwards, with apologies, upon urgent representations to Premier Pétain made jointly and in person by Édouard Herriot (President of the Chamber of Deputies) and Jules Jeanneney (President of the Senate).
 Spears offered Mandel the chance to leave on his plane on the morning of 17 June, together with Charles de Gaulle.
 Mandel declined, saying: "You fear for me because I am a Jew.
 Well, it is just because I am a Jew that I will not go tomorrow; it would look as though I was afraid, as if I was running away."